 - Pour boiling water into your teapot and let sit until the pot is warm to the touch.

 - Discard water.

 - Add 1 teaspoon of genmaicha loose tea to the pot for each cup of tea desired.

 - Heat filtered water to between 175° and 185° F.

 - Pour 6 ounces of hot water for each cup of tea into the teapot.

 - Strain and enjoy.

-If you’re in a rush, you can always use genmaicha tea bags.
-Just use water between 175° and 185° F, and steep for 2-3 minutes.
+If you’re in a rush, you can always use good quality genmaicha tea bags.
+Just use water at lower temperatures (between 175° and 185° F), with a steeping time of 2-3 minutes.

 What are Some Other Names for Genmaicha?